Nirall/react-date-picker-chrome/README.md

 }
 ```

-The component can automatically position the calendar field relative to the screen, but you can also specify it directly
+The component can automatically position the calendar block relative to the screen, but you can also specify this directly.

 ```
 <DatePicker onChange={setDate} value={date} position="bottom-right" />
 ```

 To change the default button names ("today", "delete") there are corresponding properties - "todayWord", "deleteWord".

+By default, the date picker has a time picker.
+To disable it, set the "withTime" property to false.

+By default the date format is "DD.MM.YYYY HH:mm", you can change it to any format provided by dayjs.

 ## git
 [https://github.com/Nirall/react-date-picker-chrome](https://github.com/Nirall/react-date-picker-chrome)